seductivegeese/new-grad-guide/README.md

 If you're coming on a TN visa, you will need to have Canadian or Mexican citizenship, this is a nice option as H1-B visas are harder to get.
 You also need to have a job offer with a qualified job description (not all jobs are under TN, there is a list of jobs that qualify), and a degree that is relevant for that job.
 So unfortunately you cannot work as a designer if you have an AFM degree, for example, no matter your past work experience.

+This visa is valid for a couple of years (up to 3), and can be renewed.
+Although it is not considered an immigration track visa (you're a nonimmigrant resident alien), so they may start to question your immigration intent if you renew it too often.
+This visa is also not considered dual-intent (ie. you can't apply for immigration status or green card and be on the TN visa at the same time, although there are many technicalities about this statement we won't get to here).
+Therefore, many people would consider doing a switch to H1-B while on the TN visa to work around these limitations.
+It's definitively something you should talk about with your employer if you intend to stay in the US in the long term.

 Also, consider setting your employment start date at least a month after your convocation date.
 While TN visa could technically be applied at the border with your offer letter and diploma, you risk getting rejected especially if the border agent think your degree is irrelevant for the job. **This is especially common for Computer Science students with a Software Engineering job offer.**

 Most companies will sponsor your TN visa and file a petition on your behalf for a pre-approval, and if approved, you will receive a I-797B notice of action.
 This would increase your chance of success at the border significantly.
 The petition may take a few weeks to process, so starting a bit later would avoid potential headaches here.